migueldemollet/Activity-Recognition/README.md

 * LICENSE: file that indicates the license of the repository

+* requirements.txt: file that indicates the libraries that the project uses

 * notebook.bat: script to run the notebook result with the jupyter notebook application

 * README md: repository documentation

 * result.ipynb: notebook where the project has been developed

+## Prerequisites
+* Python 3.9 or later
+* Have all the requirements from the file requirements.txt

+    * seaborn
+    * matplotlib
+    * scikit-learn
+    * pandas
+    * numpy
+    * scipy
+    * sklearn
+    * imblearn

+If you don't have some of these libraries, you can install them manually or by running the following command:

+    $ pip install -r requirements.txt

 ## User guide
 1. Run the following command: